Sage-Bionetworks/BridgeDocs/_articles/v2/demographics.md

 <div class="ui icon message" style="margin-top: 2rem">
   <i class="ui info circle icon"></i>
   <div class="content">
-    To enable exporting of demographics, the app/study will need to be re-initialized for exporting.
+    To enable exporting of demographics, the app/study will need to be initialized for exporting.
+If the app/study was already initialized for exporting, it will still need to be re-initialized for exporting.
   </div>
 </div>

 Demographics are exported to Synapse along with participant versions.
 However, they are stored in a separate table called "Participant Versions Demographics" alongside the original "Participant Versions" table.

-The "Participant Versions Demographics" table contains the study ID of the study associated with the demographics (null if [app-level](#app-level-and-study-level)), the demographic category name, the demographic value, and units for that demographic (can be null).
+The "Participant Versions Demographics" table contains the study ID of the study associated with the demographics (null if [app-level](#app-level-and-study-level)), the demographic category name, the demographic value, units for that demographic (can be null), and invalidity (see [validation](#validation)).
 It also has a health code and participant version number which can be [used to join the demographics table with the main participant versions table](#materializedview).

 If the demographic is multiple select, each value will be stored in a separate row.
 If the demographic is multiple select with no values, there will be a single row containing a value of null.